 In December 2015, our sponsor purchased an aggregate of 8,625,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
-On , our sponsor transferred founder shares to each of our independent director nominees at their original per share purchase price.
-As such, our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase units in this offering).
+In 2016, our sponsor transferred 50,000 founder shares to each of our independent director nominees at their original per share purchase price.
+In addition, at such time, each of our independent directors purchased an additional founder shares from our sponsor at their original purchase price.
+These additional shares are subject to forfeiture on a pro rata basis with the shares held by our sponsor to the extent the underwriters' over-allotment option is not exercised in full.
+If, prior to our initial business combination, any independent director resigns from our board of directors for any reason or is removed from our board of directors for cause, our sponsor will have the right to repurchase such independent director's additional shares at their original per share purchase price.
+Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase units in this offering).
 If we increase or decrease the size of the offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares by our initial shareholders at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 1,125,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+Up to 1,125,000 founder shares are subject to forfeiture by our initial shareholders depending on the extent to which the underwriters' over-allotment option is exercised.